Safe, effective and accessible COVID-19 testing is available at Cape Cod Healthcare through community and rapid testing options.

-Results for testing are currently available in approximately 24-96 hours.
+Results for testing are currently available within approximately 24 hours.
 All results will be communicated through the MyChart patient portal if the patient has a Cape Cod Healthcare MyChart account and patients with positive results will be called.

 How is my sample for testing collected?

-Testing at the Cape Cod Melody Tent in Hyannis and the Barnstable County Fairgrounds in Falmouth utilize a self-administered nasal swab collection method.
+Drive-through testing on the campus of Cape Cod Hospital utilizes a self-administered nasal swab to collect a specimen.
 Please see the CDC instructions for this method in:

 Does Cape Cod Healthcare offer antibody and antigen testing?